Witch Finger cookies

 This page contains affiliate links.
 For more information please read my Disclosure Policy.

-- Salt – Just a pinch in every cookie dough I make!
+- Salt – Just a pinch to enhance the other flavors.

 - Slivered almonds – The unusually shaped ones, or the broken fragments make the best witch fingernails!